 Another much easier way to address the nutritional deficiencies that people with allergies have as well as the general population is through whole foods, and non-synthetic supplements.

 Shockingly, In a study from the Journal of the American College of Nutrition, researchers found that 6 percent of those tested had serious vitamin C deficiency and 30 percent were borderline low.
-A report in the journal Pediatrics found obesity and malnutrition coexisting.
+A report in the journal Pediatrics found obesity and malnutrition coexist.
 Obese, overfed, and undernourished children with cognitive disorders were found to have scurvy and severe vitamin D deficiency.
 A USDA survey showed that 37 percent of Americans don’t get enough vitamin C, 70 percent, do not have enough vitamin E, almost 75 percent don’t get enough zinc, and 40 percent don’t get enough iron.

 No matter whether you have food allergies or not make sure you are taking nutritional supplements.